couchbase/couchbase-lite-android/README.md

 # Couchbase-Lite-Android #

 Couchbase-Lite-Android is a lightweight embedded NoSQL database engine for Android with the built-in ability to sync to Couchbase Server on the backend.

 It is the Android port of [Couchbase Lite iOS](https://github.com/couchbase/couchbase-lite-ios).

-**Update**: The project structure recently changed, here is a [mailing list post](https://groups.google.com/forum/#!topic/mobile-couchbase/Zsn8TG5F88o) describing the change, as well as [Project Structure](https://github.com/couchbase/couchbase-lite-android/wiki/Project-structure) wiki page that describes the new project structure.

 ## Architecture